Matheran Hill Railway: Steam locomotives

+Locomotive no. 738 is plinthed at the southern end of Neral Toy Train station, in a small garden.
+It was the engine in which Sir Abdul Hussein Adamjee Peerbhoy traveled, when he visited Germany to order the original four locomotives. (according to a plaque on the locomotive).
+No. 739 is preserved in the National Rail Museum, New Delhi, while No. 740 is currently under overhaul by the Darnall Locomotive and Railway Heritage Trust.
+No.741 is plinthed at Matheran Railway Station.

 Diesel locomotives

 Because of the line's sharp curves, only short-wheelbase four-wheel diesel units can be used; Class NDM1 and NDM6 locomotives are in use.
-Class NDM1 has two powered units, articulated with a central cab and initially developed by German builder Arn Jung.
+Class NDM1 has two powered units, articulated with a central cab and initially developed by German builder Arnold Jung Lokomotivfabrik.
 The non-articulated Class NDM6 was manufactured by the Bangalore builders SAN.